os-autoinst/scripts/README.md

-A possible approach to combine handling known issues and unknown issues is to run "openqa-label-known-issues-multi" against all "investigation candidates" and pass all unknown issues to "openqa-investigate":
+A possible approach to combine handling known issues and unknown issues is to run "openqa-label-known-issues-multi" against all "investigation candidates" and pass all unknown issues to "openqa-investigate-multi":

 ```
 ./openqa-review-failed